Unfinished Barn Door

 There are many different types of engineered wood.
 However, the most common ones you are likely to come across are:

 • MDF: Medium Density Fiberboard (MDF) is made from leftover wood fibers that are heated and pressed into boards or sheets.
 This means that MDF is more environmentally friendly than solid wood, as it reuses wood scraps.
-The manufacturing processes also mean that this wood is very smooth and uniform, making it very easy to work with and customize.
+The manufacturing processes make this wood very smooth and even.
+This quality makes it easy to work with and customize.
 It is also resistant to cracking, splitting, and warping due to temperature changes.
-However, this wood is not water resistant, so it needs to be carefully treated or only used for interior doors that are unlikely to be exposed to moisture
+This wood is not water resistant.
+It needs careful treatment or should only be used for interior doors.
+These doors should not be exposed to moisture

 • Plywood: Plywood is made from thin strips or layers of wood that are laminated and pressed together.
 It is often regarded as the strongest type of engineered wood.
-This wood is very durable – in some cases even more so than solid wood – as it is not prone to shrinking and expanding with heat or moisture.
+This wood is very durable.
+In some cases, it is even stronger than solid wood.
+It does not shrink or expand with heat or moisture.
 It comes in many different varieties, colors, and thicknesses, and is also easily shaped, painted, and cut.
 Due to its reliability, plywood is usually also the most expensive variety of engineered wood!

 • Particle Board: Particle board is made from sawdust or wood chips that are flattened and glued together to form a cohesive sheet.
 This means that its manufacturing process is very environmentally friendly as it is made from waste products.
 It is also smooth and easy to paint or cover and works well as an insulator.
 However, it is not the most durable wood and has a tendency to soak up water and expand.
 This means it is not a great option for exterior doors or doors in moisture-rich areas like bathrooms

 • Blockboard: Blockboard is formed from processed strips of softwood that are bound together to form a “block.”
-It is very light in weight, and is very resistant to deformation or cracking, especially in comparison with particle board.
+It is lightweight and resists deformation or cracking well.
+This is especially true when compared to particle board.
 It’s also stiffer than many engineered woods, meaning it is a better option for larger or weight-bearing doors.
-The manufacturing process does mean that this wood is not the best at holding screws and nails, and as it is made from softwoods, it doesn’t rank among the strongest wood choices!
+The manufacturing process makes this wood less effective at holding screws and nails.
+Since it comes from softwoods, it is not one of the strongest wood options

 Choosing the Right Wood for Your Door